Zeph3r/Zeph3r/README.md

 - Writing automation that actually gets used in production
 - Packaging software for Windows endpoints (Intune, SCCM)
 - Building APIs and CLIs that make IT operations less painful
-- Security operations (CrowdStrike, Tenable, vulnerability management)
+- Security operations (EDR, network scanners, vulnerability management)
 - Making things work at scale without breaking

 **Not interested in:** Theoretical projects, tutorials, or code that never ships